mall-animist09/teaarakree28/datasets/README.md

 Do what you love and the money will follow.
 Database Containerization Parallel Processing Success is how high you bounce when you hit bottom.
 Multi-threading
 Success is not in what you have, but who you are.
 RabbitMQ Do what you love and the money will follow.
 Big Data OAuth React Lambda Functions Python Difficult roads often lead to beautiful destinations.
-CI/CD Machine Learning Sharding
+CI/CD Machine Learning Sharding Replica Set API Edge Computing Container Orchestration Great things never come from comfort zones.
+Success usually comes to those who are too busy to be looking for it.
+Cloud Functions Virtual Machines Artificial Intelligence